chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.6 Memento Pattern

-> Memento Pattern：Capture the internal state of an object, without breaking the encapsulation, and save that state outside the object for later use or for the object to revert to a previous state.
+> Memento Pattern: Capture the internal state of an object, without breaking the encapsulation, and save that state outside the object for later use or for the object to revert to a previous state.
 It is an object behavior pattern that is alias Token.

 ![](../../assets/article/designPattern/UML/行为型/备忘录.jpg)